Tara Sweeney: Early life and education

-Business career in Alaska
+Business career

 For almost two decades she has worked for Arctic Slope Regional Corporation (ASRC) with subsidiaries, in various positions.
 The last was as Executive Vice President of External Affair, serving as the company's spokesperson.
 In this capacity, she advocated for opening the Arctic National Wildlife Refuge for oil drilling.
 She has a birthright co-ownership in the company.

 In October 2013, Sweeney started a one-year term as co-chair of the Alaska Federation of Natives.
 From 2015 to 2017, Sweeney served as chair of the Arctic Economic Council as a representative of the Inuit Circumpolar Council.

 Political and government career

 In 2003, Sweeney joined the cabinet of Alaska Governor Frank Murkowski as Special Assistant for Rural Affairs and Education.

 During the 2014 United States Senate election in Alaska, Sweeney served as co-chair of Republican Dan Sullivan's Senate campaign.
 She said that the Democratic Senate majority "feverishly worked on an agenda that stifled growth and economic opportunities in Alaska".

 As Assistant Secretary, Sweeney wrote an op-ed endorsing Sullivan's reelection in 2020.
 She said that Sullivan's opponent Al Gross, who ran as an independent but was endorsed by the Democratic Party, supported "national Democrats' own radical, anti-Alaska agenda".